-- 4.123 With the effects of climate change creating wetter, warmer winters and rising sea levels, the risk of flooding is increasingly putting the natural and built environment as well as people's livelihoods and safety under threat.
+- 4.120 With the effects of climate change creating wetter, warmer winters and rising sea levels, the risk of flooding is increasingly putting the natural and built environment as well as people's livelihoods and safety under threat.
 Flood risk is a significant issue in Adur due to its coastal location and the River Adur bisecting the district.
-The large area of open land between Shoreham-by-Sea and Lancing, as well as more urban areas including parts of Shoreham town centre are in areas with a high probability of flooding. - 4.124 The Council's Strategic Flood Risk Assessment (SFRA) was updated in 2012 to help inform the location of future development within the district.
-As well as being a useful tool for the Council in terms of landuse planning and emergency planning, the SFRA should also be used by developers when considering new development and should, where necessary, inform their Flood Risk Assessments (FRAs).
+The large area of open land between Shoreham-by-Sea and Lancing, as well as more urban areas including parts of Shoreham town centre are in areas with a high probability of flooding. - 4.121 The Council's Strategic Flood Risk Assessment (SFRA) was updated in 2012 to help inform the location of future development within the district.
+As well as being a useful tool for the Council in terms of land-use planning and emergency planning, the SFRA should also be used by developers when considering new development and should, where necessary, inform their Flood Risk Assessments (FRAs).
 However, the SFRA should not be considered the sole source of information, particularly with regard to surface water and groundwater flooding.
-Developers should have regard to, amongst other things, West Sussex County Council's Local Flood Risk Management Strategy and the records the County Council keep as part of their Lead Local Flood Authority role as well as the County Council's Preliminary Flood Risk Assessment (PFRA), and, where relevant, the Lancing Surface Water Management Plan (2015). - 4.125 The SFRA has shown that there are a number of different types of flood risk in the district and that, in addition to tidal and fluvial flooding, many parts of Adur are subject to groundwater and surface water flooding.
-The groundwater flood risk mainly results from the geology of Adur which is dominated by chalk and much of the surface water in the district originates from run-off from the steep slopes of the South Downs. - 4.126 The SFRA recommends that a detailed site specific flood risk assessment be submitted with planning applications as set out in the policy below.
-This approach goes beyond national guidance but is considered appropriate given the surface water and groundwater issues in the area. - 4.127 In addition to the SFRA, the Council will work with relevant partners to help implement the aims of the Beachy Head to Selsey Bill Shoreline Management Plan First Review (2006) and the resulting Rivers Arun to Adur Flood and Erosion Management Strategy 2010-2020. - 4.128 In assessing the suitability of sites for various uses in this Local Plan, the approach set out in the NPPF has been used to ensure that flood risk has been properly taken into account to avoid inappropriate development in areas at risk of flooding.
+Developers should have regard to, amongst other things, West Sussex County Council's Local Flood Risk Management Strategy and the records the County Council keep as part of their Lead Local Flood Authority role as well as the County Council's Preliminary Flood Risk Assessment (PFRA), and, where relevant, the Lancing Surface Water Management Plan (2015). - 4.122 The SFRA has shown that there are a number of different types of flood risk in the district and that, in addition to tidal and fluvial flooding, many parts of Adur are subject to groundwater and surface water flooding.
+The groundwater flood risk mainly results from the geology of Adur which is dominated by chalk and much of the surface water in the district originates from run-off from the steep slopes of the South Downs. - 4.123 In addition to the SFRA, the Council will work with relevant partners to help implement the aims of the Beachy Head to Selsey Bill Shoreline Management Plan First Review (2006) and the resulting Rivers Arun to Adur Flood and Erosion Management Strategy 2010-2020. - 4.124 In assessing the suitability of sites for various uses in this Local Plan, the approach set out in the NPPF has been used to ensure that flood risk has been properly taken into account to avoid inappropriate development in areas at risk of flooding.
 To ensure that sites with little or no flood risk are developed in preference to areas at high flood risk, the Council has carried out, in accordance with the NPPF, a Sequential Test informed by the SFRA.
 The Sequential Test takes into consideration the vulnerability of the development proposed, ensuring that the more vulnerable uses are directed away from areas of high flood risk.